 Wilton 101s petal tip (you can also use a PME 57s or PME 56R but they are a little larger than the 101s from Wilton)

 Stiff royal icing ( we prefer thicker icing for these details and will use the icing straight out of the mixer)

 Our Blyss toothpick rose stencil (we will explain why this is our favorite method later) OR if you don’t have the stencil, you can cut several small squares of wax paper (about 1.5” x 1.5” ) You’ll need one for each rose.

 An airbrush (optional, used to add shading and dimension to the roses)

 You should go into this knowing that toothpick roses take some practice.
 Especially when you’re first learning.
-It takes us a few roses to get “warm-up” each time before we are happy with them.
-Be patient with yourself and know once you get the basic motions down, it’s like riding a bike!
+It takes us a few roses to get “warm-up” each time we make them before we are happy with the way they look.
+Be patient with yourself and know once you get comfortable with the basic motions, it’s like riding a bike!

 Your hand positioning will make or break your roses.
 Keep in mind, there is more than one right way to do this but we will show you ours.

 We should mention here that these instructions are written for right handed decorators.
 Lefty’s are going to have to reverse the hand hold here.
 The left hand is holding the toothpick and right hand is holding the piping bag.
 Position the piping bag in your hand so the pointed end of the petal tip is aiming up at the sky and the rounded end is at the bottom.

 Slow and steady wins the race.
 It’s easier to keep yourself steady when your hands are connected so rest your fingers against your wrist.

 Get your frosting connected to the toothpick and pipe a rainbow - up one side of the toothpick, round the top and down the other side.
 Rotate the toothpick in your fingers just slightly as you make the rainbow and that will make it easier.